richardhj/contao-backend-test-installation/README.md

 The `var()` syntax is optional if you don't want to use CSS variables.

-Consequently, the 500 shade is used as *true* color.
+Consistently, the 500 shade is used as *true* color.

 How to override any part of the theme
 -------------------------------------